vb2007/discordbot/README.md

 If everything above checks out, you can prepare for the first run:

 1. Deploy the slash (/) commands with `npm run deploy`.
 You might want to do this again if you modify / add commands.
+2. If you would like to verify your `config.json` file's syntax, you can run `npm run verify-config`.
-2. Finally, run the bot with `npm run app`.
+3. Finally, run the bot with `npm run app`.

 #### Running it in the background